tsengcy/NTHU-CS342301-Operating-System/MP1/README.md

 1. Implement a console I/O system call

-    This code have already done in the Nachos file.
+    This code have already done in the Nachos file, just need to modify the output format.

     userprog/exception.cc
     ```cpp